-- If taken outside, make sure not to leave unattended or in an enclosure that could overheat your turtle (as this can be deadly)
+- If taken outside, make sure not to leave your turtle unattended or in an enclosure where it could overheat as this can be deadly

 - In many cases it can be helpful to keep your turtle in shallow water when taken outside

 - Replace all UV lights every 6-12 months (most are 6 months however the Arcadia brand lasts for 12 months) or when it is no longer effective based on a UV radiometer at the distance and strength required

 - The lights should be on for a period of 12 hours a day, or following the natural cycle of the area in which the species you are keeping originates from.

 - pH refers to acidity or alkalinity.
 A pH ranging from 7.2-7.6 is recommended

-- Hardness is measured in parts per million (this is achieved through dissolved salts), a harness of 140-210ppm is recommended this can be achieved by adding approximately 5 grams of aquarium salt to per liter of water
+- Hardness is measured in parts per million (this is achieved through dissolved salts), a harness of 140-210ppm is recommended this can be achieved by adding approximately 5 grams of aquarium salt to per litre of water.

 - Use a water conditioner when topping up tanks